History of rail transport in Japan: Pre-war development

 Private railway companies were the major players in the early stages.
 However, after the First Sino-Japanese War and the Russo-Japanese War, the government planned to directly control the unified railway network for strategic purposes.
 In 1906 the Railway Nationalization Act was promulgated, nationalizing many trunk railway lines.
 From this time, the nationalized railway became the major Japanese network.

 However, having used its money for nationalizing, the government did not have enough money to expand the network to the countryside.
 It passed the Light Railway Act, encouraging smaller private operators to build light railways (軽便鉄道, keiben tetsudō).

-Larger private railway operators developed their businesses, modeled on interurbans.
+Larger private railway operators developed their businesses, modelled on interurbans.
 Hanshin Express Electric Railway (the current Hankyu Railway) built its own department store connected to its terminus; the management model is still used.
-Unlike interurban operators in United States, which suffered from motorization as early as the 1910s, Japanese counterparts did not experience the phenomenon until the 1960s, giving them stable development and allowing their survival.
+Unlike interurban operators in the United States, which suffered from motorization as early as the 1910s, Japanese counterparts did not experience the phenomenon until the 1960s, giving them stable development and allowing their survival.

 The first subway in Asia (the current Tokyo Metro Ginza Line) opened in 1927.
 The first trolleybus appeared in 1928.

 In the territories of the Japanese Empire at the time, railways in Korea, Taiwan, and Sakhalin were built by the Japanese.
-In Manchukuo, a nation in Northeast China virtually controlled by Japanese, South Manchuria Railway operated its railway network.
+In Manchukuo, a nation in Northeast China virtually controlled by the Japanese, South Manchuria Railway operated its railway network.

-One of achievements in this period in railway technology was the conversion of link and pin couplers of locomotives and cars to automatic couplers in July 1925 in Honshū and Kyūshū after considerable preparation.
+One of the achievements in this period in railway technology was the conversion of link and pin couplers of locomotives and cars to automatic couplers in July 1925 in Honshū and Kyūshū after considerable preparation.
 On April 1, 1930, the Ministry of Railways adopted the metric system, replacing Imperial units, for the measuring of railways.